gagdiez/hot-omni-docs/README.md

 </details>

-> [!NOTE]
+{% hint style="info" %}
-> If you want to withdraw your tokens directly on NEAR, you can simply call `withdraw_on_near` on the Omni smart contract, and you can then skip the next steps.
+If you want to withdraw your tokens directly on NEAR, you can simply call `withdraw_on_near` on the Omni smart contract, and you can then skip the next steps.
+{% endhint %}

 #### Step Two: Withdraw on the Chain

 Once you have the Omni token on the chain you want to withdraw from, you can interact with the smart contract to withdraw the tokens.

-> [!NOTE]
+{% hint style="info" %}
-> If you want to withdraw your tokens directly on NEAR, you can simply call `withdraw_on_near` on the Omni smart contract, and you can then skip the next steps.
+If you want to withdraw your tokens directly on NEAR, you can simply call `withdraw_on_near` on the Omni smart contract, and you can then skip the next steps.
+{% endhint %}

 {% tabs %}